abhishek-2006/Tic-Tac-Toe/README.md

 2. Open index.html in your web browser.
 3. Players alternate turns to place their marks on the grid.
 4. The game announces the winner or a tie and allows restarting.

+⭐ Give this project a star if you found it helpful!